ryankarlos/AWS-ML-services/projects/personalize/README.md

 The above metrics are described below :

+**coverage**
-* coverage : An evaluation metric that tells you the proportion of unique items that Amazon Personalize might recommend using your model out of the total number of unique items in Interactions and Items datasets.
+An evaluation metric that tells you the proportion of unique items that Amazon Personalize might recommend using your model out of the total number of unique items in Interactions and Items datasets.
 To make sure Amazon Personalize recommends more of your items, use a model with a higher coverage score.
-Recipes that feature item exploration, such as User-Personalization, have higher coverage than those that don’t, such as popularity-count [Refrence](https://docs.aws.amazon.com/personalize/latest/dg/working-with-training-metrics.html)

-* mean reciprocal rank at 25
+Recipes that feature item exploration, such as User-Personalization, have higher coverage than those that don’t, such as popularity-count [Ref](https://docs.aws.amazon.com/personalize/latest/dg/working-with-training-metrics.html) **mean reciprocal rank at 25**
 An evaluation metric that assesses the relevance of a model’s highest ranked recommendation.
 Amazon Personalize calculates this metric using the average accuracy of the model when ranking the most relevant recommendation out of the top 25 recommendations over all requests for recommendations.
-This metric is useful if you're interested in the single highest ranked recommendation.
-[Refrence](https://docs.aws.amazon.com/personalize/latest/dg/working-with-training-metrics.html)
+This metric is useful if you're interested in the single highest ranked recommendation [Ref](https://docs.aws.amazon.com/personalize/latest/dg/working-with-training-metrics.html)

-* normalized discounted cumulative gain (NCDG) at K (5/10/25) An evaluation metric that tells you about the relevance of your model’s highly ranked recommendations, where K is a sample size of 5, 10, or 25 recommendations.
+**normalized discounted cumulative gain (NCDG) at K (5/10/25)** An evaluation metric that tells you about the relevance of your model’s highly ranked recommendations, where K is a sample size of 5, 10, or 25 recommendations.
 Amazon Personalize calculates this by assigning weight to recommendations based on their position in a ranked list, where each recommendation is discounted (given a lower weight) by a factor dependent on its position.
 The normalized discounted cumulative gain at K assumes that recommendations that are lower on a list are less relevant than recommendations higher on the list.
 Amazon Personalize uses a weighting factor of 1/log(1 + position), where the top of the list is position 1.
-This metric rewards relevant items that appear near the top of the list, because the top of a list usually draws more attention.[Refrence](https://docs.aws.amazon.com/personalize/latest/dg/working-with-training-metrics.html)
+This metric rewards relevant items that appear near the top of the list, because the top of a list usually draws more attention.[Ref](https://docs.aws.amazon.com/personalize/latest/dg/working-with-training-metrics.html)

-* precision at K
+**precision at K**
 An evaluation metric that tells you how relevant your model’s recommendations are based on a sample size of K (5, 10, or 25) recommendations.
 Amazon Personalize calculates this metric based on the number of relevant recommendations out of the top K recommendations, divided by K, where K is 5, 10, or 25.
-This metric rewards precise recommendation of the relevant items.
-[Reference](https://docs.aws.amazon.com/personalize/latest/dg/working-with-training-metrics.html)
+This metric rewards precise recommendation of the relevant items [Ref](https://docs.aws.amazon.com/personalize/latest/dg/working-with-training-metrics.html)

 ## Creating Campaign for realtime recommendations

 A campaign is a deployed solution version (trained model) with provisioned dedicated transaction capacity for creating real-time recommendations for your application users.
-After you complete Preparing and importing data and Creating a solution, you are ready to deploy your solution version by creating an AWS Personalize Campaign [Refrence](https://docs.aws.amazon.com/personalize/latest/dg/campaigns.html)
+After you complete Preparing and importing data and Creating a solution, you are ready to deploy your solution version by creating an AWS Personalize Campaign [Ref](https://docs.aws.amazon.com/personalize/latest/dg/campaigns.html)
 If you are getting batch recommendations, you don't need to create a campaign.

 ```